-- Students Log into your SpartanNet account and click on the Star Alert link that can be found on the left hand side of the page to modify your Star Alert preferences. - Employees Log into the Employee Portal and go to the Resources tab and click on the Star Alert section to modify your Star Alert message preferences.
+- Students Log into your SpartanNet account and click on the Star Alert link that can be found on the left-handside of the page to modify your Star Alert preferences. - Employees Log into the Employee Portal and go to the Resources tab and click on the Star Alert section to modify your Star Alert message preferences.

 If college administration believes that a significant emergency or dangerous situation exists, they will activate emergency notification procedures to provide immediate notification of the threat to the campus community, or to the appropriate segment of the community if the threat is limited to a particular building or segment of the population.
-Typically, college administration will create, authorize and send the message.
+All members of the executive cabinet, members of campus emergency response teams and the director of safety and emergency preparedness can send out emergency notification.